CLIMP: Contrastive Language-Image Mamba Pretraining: Results

 \subsubsection{Memory and Computational Efficiency}

-Beyond representation quality, \method also offers significant efficiency improvements.
+\method offers significant efficiency advantages at high resolutions.
 As shown in Figure~\ref{fig:memory_flops}, \method requires 5$\times$ less resolution-specific memory (10.0 vs 50.4 MB) and 1.8$\times$ fewer FLOPs (259.7 vs 457.9 GFLOPs) than ViT variants at 896$\times$896, with the gap widening at higher resolutions due to Mamba's linear complexity.